SESYNC-ci/online-data-with-R-lesson/docs/_slides/rdbms.md

 ~~~
-[1] 17833
+[1] 18801
 ~~~
 {:.output}

 ===

-The purported claimed number of results is much larger than the length of the `foods` array contained in this response.
+The claimed number of results is much larger than the length of the `foods` array contained in this response.
 The query returned only the first page, with 50 items.